 Unless the appeal is rejected by order (ordonnance), the law provides for a hearing of the asylum seeker.
-The person is summoned for the hearing generally 3 weeks and at the latest 7 days in advance.
-These hearings are public unless the President of the section decides that it will be held in camera (this decision is taken most of the time following a specific request from the applicants).
+In 2012, asylum seekers were summoned for a hearing generally 3 weeks, and at the latest 7 days, in advance.
+The decree of 16 August 2013 established that, as of 30 April 2014, a summon for a hearing has to be communicated to the applicant at least 30 days before the hearing day.51.
+These hearings are public unless the President of the section decides that it will be held in camera (this decision is taken most of the time following a specific request from the applicants) and take place at the CNDA headquarters near Paris.
+Asylum seekers who are not housed in reception centres have to organise and pay themselves their journey, even if they live in distant regions.
+Only asylum seekers who do not receive the temporary allowance may receive an "emergency support" to cover these transport costs52.
 The hearing begins by calling the file by the hearing Secretary, followed by the presentation of the report by the rapporteur.
 If the applicant is assisted by a lawyer, they are invited to make oral submissions, the administrative procedure before the CNDA being written.
 The judges can also interview the applicant.
 Following these discussions, the case is placed under deliberations.
-Decisions of the Appeal body are read in public and then published (posted on the walls of the court building) during a period of 2 to 3 weeks.
-Rejection decisions are transmitted to the Ministry of Interior.
+Decisions